Interfacing to 26C31 Line Drivers in QDI Rotary Encoders

 “Common mode” means that there are two channels that are at exact opposite states in any position.
 The advantage of common mode sensing is that light and noise interference does not create false triggering, but is instead filtered out.

-At this point the signals from the sensor are at small analog voltage levels.
+At this point, the signals from the sensor are at small analog voltage levels.
 Depending upon the line count of the encoder these analog voltage levels may or may not be amplified before being digitized by a comparator.

 The purpose of the comparator is to “square off” the signals to create digital signals.
 The comparator converts these Digital signals into single ended (Referenced to ground) signals.
 Besides being single ended, these digital signals are still not robust enough to be used directly by most applications.

-After the comparator, the signals sent to a Line Driver.
+After the comparator, the signals are sent to a Line Driver.
 The line driver splits each signal back into two complementary signals, and also provides the ability to deliver much more current.

 The output of the line driver is then electrically connected to flying leads or an interface connector of the encoder, making it the final interface device inside the encoder that is electrically connected to the outside world